Lee Kum Kee were the original manufacturers of oyster sauce. This is their story.

 “Whether you’re looking to detox your liver or beat and cold, we’ve rounded up ten herbal teas for your healthiest winter yet.

 Fights cold and flu, and improve your digestion with a pot of ginseng tea.
 Soak thinly sliced ginseng in honey overnight, then add the soaked ginseng to a cup of hot water.
 Find out more the healing powers of ginseng with our top 3 ways to use ginseng to ward off winter ailments.

 Ginger Lemongrass Tea

 Harness the healing powers of lemongrass and ginger with this simple lemongrass and ginger tea.
 Simply boil fresh ginger and lemongrass with water for 15 minutes, then, if desired, add palm sugar to taste.

-With 10 times the nutritional value of regular green tea, matcha hits it out of the park when it comes to antioxidants.
-Discover these 7 unbelievable health benefits of matcha green tea, then whip up a batch today.
+With ten times the nutritional value of regular green tea, matcha hits it out of the park when it comes to antioxidants.

 This Korean cure-all uses aromatic yuja (yuzu) rind and honey to create a fragrant brew that wards off the common cold.

 If you have a stomach ache, take a bunch of fresh mint, place it in a pot and pour over boiling water.
 Allow to sit for 10-15 mins, then sweeten with a drizzle of honey if desired.

 Chrysanthemum, Date and Goji Berry Tea

 Drawing on the healing powers of Chinese medicinal foods, this 10-minute chrysanthemum, date and goji berry tea helps eliminate toxins and is used to treat sore throats and red eyes.